tpeterka/e3sm-workflow/README.md

 Edit line 2 of `/path/to/e3sm-workflow/wilkins-config.yaml` to the `path/to/E3SM/<case>/<case>/bld/e3sm_shared.so` on your machine.

-Edit line 4 of `/path/to/e3sm-workflow/wilkins-config.yaml` to the number of MPI processes for the case being run (eg, 128 or 16)
+Edit line 4 of `/path/to/e3sm-workflow/wilkins-config.yaml` to the number of MPI processes for the case being run

 Edit line 10 of `/path/to/e3sm-workflow/wilkins-config.yaml` to the `path/to/e3sm-workflow/analysis.py` on your machine.